GallstonesReturn to Overview Page

 When making healthy food choices to help you lose weight, you can choose food that may also lower your chances of developing gallstones.

 Regular physical activity, which will improve your overall health, may also lower your chances of developing gallstones.
-To improve health or prevent weight gain, aim for 2 hours and 30 minutes of physical activity each week.5
+To improve health or prevent weight gain, aim for at least 150 minutes a week of moderate-intensity physical activity, like brisk walking or fast dancing.
+Adults also need muscle-strengthening activity, like lifting weights or doing push-ups, at least 2 days a week.5

 Talk with your doctor before you start an eating and physical activity plan to improve your health or maintain your weight loss.
 View weight management resources from the NIDDK.